YS-L/flamelens/README.md

 # flamelens

-`flamelens` is an interactive FlameGraph viewer in the terminal.
+`flamelens` is an interactive flamegraph viewer in the terminal.

 ![Demo](.github/demo.gif)

 ## What is it?

-FlameGraph tools such as [FlameGraph](https://github.com/brendangregg/FlameGraph) and [inferno](https://github.com/jonhoo/inferno) process output from various profiling tools and generate intermediate data in the "folded" format ready for FlameGraph plotting, typically as SVG files. `flamelens` takes this data and generate an interactive FlameGraph in the terminal.
+Flamegraph tools such as [FlameGraph](https://github.com/brendangregg/FlameGraph) and [inferno](https://github.com/jonhoo/inferno) process output from various profiling tools and generate intermediate data in the "folded" format ready for flamegraph plotting.
+Instead of plotting the flamegraph as an SVG file, `flamelens` takes the folded stacks data and generate an interactive flamegraph in the terminal.

 No more hauling SVG files and opening a browser just to have a quick look at the profiling result!